What You Need to Know About Marketing Games For Teenagers

 Figure 2: Boys vs. girls — Duration of gaming sessions.
 Source: Pew Research Center

-It's also noteworthy that older teens are less likely to play than younger teens aged 12 to 14.
-Out of these, 65% of male players play daily, as do 35% of female players.
+It's also noteworthy that older teens are less likely to play than those aged 12 to 14.
+From these, 65% of male and 35% of female players play daily.
 These daily players usually play with other gamers over the internet.
 It is also interesting to note that modern players do not conform to the typical image of a gamer.
 They are social animals and highly communicative.

-The primary reason young players are so attracted to games is that they offer a sense of accomplishment and authority.
-Games are avenues where players get to exercise autonomy, and are challenging but not impossible to win.
+Young players are attracted to games because they offer a sense of accomplishment and authority.
+Games are avenues where players get to exercise autonomy and are challenging but not impossible to win.
 The leaderboards and rewards also boost dopamine, encouraging players to continue playing.

 Most of these young gamers enjoy watching game streaming on popular platforms like Facebook and Twitch.
-People watched approximately one billion hours of live streaming on Facebook Gaming in 2021.
-On the other hand, Twitch has become one of the most famous streaming sites where gamers above 13 years reside.
-A report by Backlinko revealed around 2.5 million people watching streaming on Twitch at any given time in July 2021.
+Twitch is one of the most famous streaming sites where gamers above 13 years reside.
+Twitch's most watched quarter in 2022 was Q1, with 5.97 billion hours watched (source: Streams Charts).
+That's just over 6815 CENTURIES of content!

 Here are the factors you should keep in mind if your gaming company targets teenage gamers: